digitranslab/fwego/docs/installation/supported.md

 Software versions are divided into the following groups:

-* `Supported`: Baserow should run with this software without any issues, submit bug reports if it is not the case.
+* `Supported`: Fwego should run with this software without any issues, submit bug reports if it is not the case.
-* `Tested`: The specific Baserow version was tested on this version before the release.
+* `Tested`: The specific Fwego version was tested on this version before the release.
 * `Recommended`: Recommended software for the best experience.

-## Baserow 1.24
+## Fwego 1.24

 | Dependency     | Supported versions | Tested versions | Recommended versions |